 How to Arouse a Male DogWhen it comes to AI in dog breeding, the male dog must be excited in order to collect semen.
 Stud dog arousal when AI breeding dogs is easily achieved when a female dog in estrus is placed near, or with the male.
 If no female dog is available that is currently in heat, breeders often keep a special supply of cotton swabs on hand.
 These cotton swabs were wiped across an estrus dog's vaginal area and stored in a refrigerator.
 The swabs can then be wiped across the vaginal area and back of a female and the male will think the female is in season when he "catches the smell" of estrus female.

 How to Collect Semen From a Dog: Once excited, the male will attempt to mount the female dog.
 Before the male can insert his penis into her vagina, grasp the penis and place it into a semen collection receptacle.
 Keep massaging the penis to simulate the constriction of the vagina during normal breeding through the prepuce (sheath) until ejaculation occurs.
 Once the male dog adjusts to being assisted, the semen can easily be collected.

 Once collected, withdraw the male's penis from the artificial vagina and draw up the semen in a syringe.
 Take the male out of the room to avoid having him try to mount the female again.
 Avoid temperature swings and cold shock of the semen until it is placed into the female.

-Collection volume: Dogs weighing 10 pounds or less can collect one and a half to three milliliters of semen.
+Dog Semen Collection Volume: Dogs weighing 10 pounds or less can collect one and a half to three milliliters of semen.
 A dog weighing up to 50 pounds can collect three to five ml of semen.
 In dogs over 50 pounds, five to eight ml of sperm per collection is possible.

 How to Artificially Inseminate a DogDog artificial insemination should take place immediately after semen is collected from the male.
 The goal is to deposit semen directly in front of the cervix or as close to the cervix as possible.
 The length of the pipette depends on the size of the dog.